simdjson/simdjson_talks/cppcon2025/cppcon_2025_slides.md

 ---

-# Reflection as accessing the attributes of a struct.
+# Reflection as Accessing the Attributes of a Structure

 | language | runtime reflection | compile-time reflection |
 |:---------|:-------------------|:------------------------|